David-AP/Data-Visualization/Exercise-1/readme.md

 ---

 ### data.js
 In this file we will read the data from the _data.json_ file.
 To do that, we will use the **d3.json** functionallity.
 To avoid synchronization problems, we add the load to a queue.
-So, when the load is finished, is executed a _ready_ function that start the chart building
+So, when the load is finished, is executed the _ready_ function that start the chart building (**buildChart()** is the main function in the main file).
 ```
 var totalSales = null;